Quasi (film): Plot

 In medieval France, Quasi Modo, a hunchback, works as a torturer along with his co-worker and "hut mate" Duchamp; they torture culinary student Michel.
 Meanwhile, the sinister King Guy is set to marry Queen Catherine in a planned ceremony to unite their kingdoms during Pope Week, which is to be attended by Pope Cornelius, with whom King Guy has a bitter rivalry.
 During Pope Week, a papal drawing is held, with the winner getting a chance to meet the pope in person.
 Out of sympathy, Duchamp gives Quasi a ticket so that he can participate.
 It happens to be the winning ticket, causing Quasi to suddenly become popular and Duchamp visibly becoming jealous.

 Catherine takes an interest in Quasi when he leads his coworkers in a brief rebellion against their boss Lucien, and sees potential in him.
 Later, Quasi is invited to eat with King Guy, who asks him to assassinate Cornelius, much to his shock.
 He tells Duchamp and Michel, and declares that he must go through with it or else he will be killed.
 When it is time kill Cornelius, the Pope orders him to kill King Guy during the union ceremony.
 When King Guy sees that Quasi has not killed Cornelius he threatens him, but then decides to also have the assassination done during the ceremony.
-He tells his assistant Henri that he plans to kill Quasi afterwards, news that his heard by Catherine.
+He tells his assistant Henri that he plans to kill Quasi afterwards, news that is heard by Catherine.

 When he is approached by Catherine, who tells him what she heard, Quasi becomes depressed.
 They concoct a plan, which Quasi then tells Duchamp about.
 During the ceremony, Quasi appears to attack both King Guy and Cornelius, but Duchamp "kills" Quasi and becomes a hero.
 Quasi is whisked away to a cave, where Duchamp promises to look out for him.
 When Duchamp returns to the kingdom, his heroic deed is forgotten, but everyone is saddened over Quasi's death.
 Catherine comes to visit Quasi and when Duchamp sees the two of them getting along, he leaves heartbroken.
-Duchamp gets drunk and tells Lucien that Quasi is still alive, and Lucien tell Henri, who comes and captures Quasi to have him tortured.
+Duchamp gets drunk and tells Lucien that Quasi is still alive, and then Lucien tells Henri, who comes and captures Quasi to have him tortured.